grucloud/grucloud/docusaurus/docs/azure/resources/compute/CapacityReservation.md

           },
           description: 'The instance view of a capacity reservation that provides as snapshot of the runtime properties of the capacity reservation that is managed by the platform and can change outside of control plane operations.',
           readOnly: true
+        },
+        timeCreated: {
+          readOnly: true,
+          type: 'string',
+          format: 'date-time',
+          description: 'Specifies the time at which the Capacity Reservation resource was created.<br><br>Minimum api-version: 2021-11-01.'
         }
       },
       description: 'Properties of the Capacity reservation.'